-The National Cooperative Agricultural Pest Survey (CAPS) Committee (NCC) meets annually to review and discuss the performance of the Pest Detection/CAPS program, and to discuss and update the CAPS National Survey Guidelines.
+The National Cooperative Agricultural Pest Survey (CAPS) Committee (NCC) meets annually to review and discuss the performance of the Pest Detection/CAPS program, and to discuss and update the National Pest Surveillance Guidelines.
 The NCC also will discuss the implementation of any changes that may be needed to the Program and Guidelines based on issues raised during the previous survey year as a result of discussions with the various representatives' constituency.

-A major portion of the meeting will focus on the proposed consolidation of early pest detection activities currently managed by three different processes (CAPS, Farm Bill, and internally funded surveys) into a single unified National Pest Surveillance Program.
-If the proposed changes are accepted by the PPQ MT, then significant changes in CAPS and Farm Bill processes and procedures will need to occur.
+A portion of the meeting will focus on the proposed consolidation of early pest detection activities currently managed by three different processes: CAPS, Farm Bill, and internally funded surveys.
 Discussion will need to occur to determine the most efficient and effective processes and logistics that will work for both PPQ and state cooperators.
-Regardless, the similarities among CAPS, Farm Bill, and internally-funded surveys exist and discussion with state partners and the Farm Bill Management Team at this meeting will help to implement efficiencies across all three pest surveillance avenues.
-Thus, it is vitally important that the Farm Bill Management Team attend the NCC meeting to discuss these issues and obtain stakeholder and cooperator perspective on the management of these Programs.
-They will be needed for successful outcomes of the discussions noted above.
+Regardless, the similarities among CAPS, Farm Bill, and internally-funded surveys exist and discussion with state partners and PPQ personnel at this meeting will help to implement efficiencies across all three pest surveillance avenues.